kri5t/chat-app/README.md

 I have already answered some of this with running buffer, using an array and sorting it to ensure message placement and listening to the offline event.

-Also I would like to add a login functionality; so the messages can be associated to a user when he/she logs back in.
+I would like to add a login functionality; so the messages can be associated to a user when he/she logs back in.

 I also thought it would be nice to add a Wunderlist button that can add a chat message to a list in the users wunderlist account.

 I would like to add chat rooms to the application using socket io to control it.

+If this was a serious project I would need to setup automatic deployment, task runners and bundling e.g. [Browserify](http://browserify.org/)

 Last the design is maybe a bit to minimalistic even for a scandinavian like me.